veeneck/Battle-of-Brothers-Hugo/content/posts/where-does-the-time-go-.md

 url = "/sirryan/where-does-the-time-go-"

 +++
 Wow, can you believe that my last post was July12th, 2016?
 It's been almost two years.
 Well, there are a few reasons for that which I've covered in a separate post.
-As for the game, let's have a look at how far it has come in that time.
+As for the game, there have been plenty of changes.
+Since the last update, I can't think of a single system that hasn't been touched.
+The update video will do a good job highlighting the most significant changes.

 <!--more-->